 The end of the day

-Come 4pm it will be time to checkin some new guests to Coldharbour.
+Come 4pm it will be time to checking some new guests into Coldharbour.
 Everyone gets a warm welcome.
 The old farmer sort of brushes his hair, spruces up a little and gives a warm welcome and shows guests around the properties.
 We love telling them all about Coldharbour, what there is to see in the local area and helping them get the best out of their stay.
 After taking orders for fresh bread we stop for a local afternoon tea and biscuit.

 Now that everyone is safe in for the night the old farmer catches up on the boring paperwork and emails, makes dinner and finally sits down and writes up his diary.
 Its been a long old day again.